-I am a Computer Scientist with the Data Analysis Group at the Lawrence Livermore National Laboratory, a Federally Funded Research Institute.
+Hi!
+I am a Computer Scientist with the Machine Intelligence Group at Lawrence Livermore National Laboratory (LLNL), a Federally Funded Research Institute.
 My research interests broadly include computer vision, machine learning, and high dimensional data analysis.
-I enjoy collaborating with scientists and researchers across several disciplines of science, and engineering. (more details)

 I’m fortunate to be able to collaborate with scientists and researchers across several areas of science and engineering — for example high energy physics; epidemiology for COVID19; x-ray imaging; human connectome project; healthcare.

 I spend a lot of my time thinking about modeling and understanding high dimensional, multi-modal, and inherently structured data.
 I serve as a reviewer for several top machine learning and computer vision publications (NeurIPS, CVPR, ICLR, ICCV, ICML, AAAI. etc).